MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-default-views.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

-An Analytics view filters Visual Studio Team Services (VSTS) data derived from the Analytics Service.
+An Analytics view filters Azure DevOps data derived from the Analytics Service.
 You use views to quickly load the data of interest in Power BI to generate reports.

 Installing the [Analytics extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics) creates a default set of Analytics views, as shown below.